1996: A Year That Transformed Wrestling -

 9. May 27th 1996… first two hour episode with Scott Hall! – Transgressing Space and Time

-When Scott Hall appeared out of the crowd on the May 27th episode of WCW Nitro, hopped in the ring and took the mic to announce the beginning of the “hostile takeover” of nWo, it was like a light went on for fans everywhere.
-It was the first two-hour episode of Nitro and the show would soon watch like a pay-per-view event every week.
-The stable of stars was clearly increasing and although Scott Hall had to quickly lose the bad Cuban accent from his WWF Razor Ramon days, the suspense of teasing out the formation of the nWo was immaculate in its execution.
+When Scott Hall appeared out of the crowd on the May 27th episode of WCW Nitro, hopped in the ring, and then took the mic to announce the beginning of the “hostile takeover” of nWo, it was like a light went on for fans everywhere.
+It was the first two-hour episode of Nitro and the show would soon play like a pay-per-view event every week.
+The stable of stars was clearly increasing and although Scott Hall had to quickly lose the bad Cuban accent from his WWF Razor Ramon shtick, the suspense of teasing out the formation of the nWo was immaculate in its execution.
 Hall transgressed the very space of the arena by entering from the crowd.
 This became a theme for the nWo – many of their segments featured them in the previously repressed spaces of the show such as the locker rooms, hotel rooms, back lots, parking lots and of course the stands.
 They appeared among the crowd on several occasions, flattening the hierarchy of attention and focus.
 Suddenly, the audience was a sidekick in the show itself.
 It is no wonder that nWo signs and shirts began to proliferate among the fans at breakneck speed.

 8. June 3rd 1996… John Tenta drops the cartoonish elements – Real people, Richer drama

 John Tenta was assigned to emphasize a decided shift away from the cartoonish and caricature elements of wrestling personas when he got on the mic at the start of the June 3rd Nitro episode.
 He remarked that his characters were silly, if not absurd, and that he was merely a physical man trying to restore his personal dignity in the face of disrespect and bullying.
-Tenta may never be remembered like other real names in wrestling such as Scott Hall and Kevin Nash, but he made a strong contribution for the movement of dropping the childishness and rousing wrestling fans into a new generation for those who had grown out of an interest in such facades.
-In effect, kayfabe never ceased (just look at how Scott Hall retained the look of Razor Ramon/Diamond Studd even today) but it grew in new dimensions from having created greater conflation between the wrestling persona and the real men.
+Tenta may never be remembered like other real names in wrestling such as Scott Hall and Kevin Nash, but he made a strong contribution for the movement of dropping the childishness and rousing wrestling fans into a new phase for those who had grown out of an interest in overt fantasy facades.
+In effect, kayfabe never ceased (just look at how Scott Hall retained the look of Razor Ramon/Diamond Studd even after retirement) but it grew in new dimensions from having created greater conflation between the wrestling persona and the real men.

 7. Aug 26th 1996… Spraypaint skunk Flair’s hair by Hogan – Self-reflexive Branding